Advances and challenges in single-molecule electron transport: Model based analytical results

-(b) The LC2 carries its contacts in para-position at the six-ring.
-Also this molecule exhibits a sub-lattice symmetry.
+(b) LC2 carries contacts in para-position at the six-ring, Fig. \ref{ft6a}, and also exhibits a sub-lattice symmetry.
 Since it is balanced, there are no predictable zero modes.
 However, the graph is not within the honeycomb class and \eqref{et32} does not reduce to an equality; one needs to check for supernumerary zero modes, explicitly.
 While the parent graph turns out to have none, the truncated graph exhibits two supernumerary modes associated with the four ring.
-Hence, we predict destructive interference consistent with \textcite{Pedersen2015}.
+Hence, we predict destructive interference, consistent with \textcite{Pedersen2015}.

 (c) Following \textcite{Xia2014} and \textcite{Schwarz2016} we consider the azulene molecule, Fig. \ref{ft6b}.
-This molecule is not bipartite and therefore the full equation, \eqref{et29} must be used.
-We first notice that the molecule is conjugated, i.e., there is a covering of the graph with double-bonds such that each site is connected to one and only one double bond.
+This molecule is not bipartite and, therefore, the full equation \eqref{et29} must be used.
+We first notice that the molecule is conjugated, i.e., there is a consistent covering of the graph with double-bonds.
 This implies the existence of a closed loop and therefore allows $\det{\mH}\neq 0$.
-Concerning the contact placing, we consider the case with contacts at positions 1 and 3 (Fig. \ref{ft6b}).
+For the transmission, we consider contacts at positions 1 and 3 (Fig. \ref{ft6b}).
 Then, after removing the source 1, and the drain, 3, the graph exhibits an isolated site, 2; hence, $\Do_\text{ds,ds}(0)=0$.

-On the other hand, removing just a contact site, either 1 or 3, the resulting graph can be covered with a loop for the seven-ring and a double bond between the two sites remaining from the five-ring.
+Further, removing just one contact site, either 1 or 3, the resulting graph can be covered with a loop for the seven-ring and a double bond between the two sites remaining from the five-ring.
 Hence, the determinants $\Do_\text{d,d}, \Do_\text{s,s}$ may be non-vanishing and there is no prediction.
-As it turns out, there is indeed no Fano-dip at zero energy seen for this case \cite{Xia2014,Stadler2015,Schwarz2016}.
+As it turns out, there is indeed no Fano-dip at zero energy seen for this case \cite{Xia2014,Stadler2015,Schwarz2016}, see Fig.~\ref{ft6b}.\normalcolor

+(d) Eq. \eqref{et30} also applies to hexagonal graphene nanoflakes \textcite{Valli2018,Valli2019}.
+As one would expect, if source and drain couple to the same sublattice (`meta') a pronounced destructive \qi\ is observed, which is absent otherwise (`para' and `ortho').
+The authors propose to use this effect for spin- and valley-filtering in electronic transport.